 Synopsis:

-A former soldier joins an eco-terrorist group in a mission against the electric power company he used to work for in order the protect the planet and their environment.
+A former soldier joins an eco-terrorist group in a mission against the electric power company he used to work for in order to protect the planet and the environment.

 Publisher: Square Enix